ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 "I've built my whole life around hiding how hard this is.
 I'm exhausted by the performance."

 ADHD (Attention Deficit Hyperactivity Disorder) has a wide ranging impact that affects focus, emotion regulation, executive function, relationships, and self-esteem.
-But at Nokdu Therapy, we believe that your brain is not broken, and you do not need to be fixed.
+At Nokdu Therapy, we want to help you discover what work for your brain and nervous system to achieve your goals and to manage burnout.

 When the world is not built for the way your brain works, it can be way harder to navigate life.
-Society is broken, not your brain.
-And at the same time, it's necessary to have the skills to navigate the world as it is now in order to survive.
-Most traditional ADHD treatment is built around compliance, and forcing the ADHD brain to behave like a neurotypical one.
-That approach might work for some in the short term, but leaves people feeling worse about themselves in the long run.
+Your brain isn't broken, it's that society hasn't been built for an ADHD brain.
+At the same time, it's necessary to have the skills to navigate the world as it is now in order to survive.
+Most traditional ADHD therapies are built around complying to capitalist standards of productivity and adherence to time, and forcing ADHDers to function like they are neurotypical.
+That approach might work for some in the short term, but leaves long lasting impacts on physical health, emotional regulation, and fulfillment.

-At Nokdu, we bring a culturally affirming, trauma-informed lens to every session.
-We understand that emotional dysregulation, chronic shame, and executive dysfunction don't exist in a vacuum.
+At Nokdu, we bring a anti-oppression, trauma-informed lens to every session.
+We understand that experiences with emotional dysregulation, chronic shame, and executive dysfunction don't exist in a vacuum.
 They develop in relationship to systems, families, and communities that were often not designed for you.

-Many of our clients don't arrive in crisis, they arrive exhausted.
-These are the patterns we most often see, and what becomes possible when they're finally named.
+Some of our clients arrive in crisis, some arrive exhausted.
+These are the patterns we most often see.
+There's power that can come with putting a name to and understanding your experience.

 ADHD in BIPOC Communities